-Starting with finishes, there exist some patterned tiles that fit very well into the Tranquil Dawn trend.
-And – with their leaf patterns and moss-like textures – they would be perfect in a biophilic design!
+Starting with finishes, there exist patterned tiles that fit very well into the Tranquil Dawn trend.
+And their leaf patterns & moss-like textures make them perfect for a biophilic design too!

 Furnishings can also be found in Tranquil Dawn and such a soothing hue would be ideal to frame a relaxation corner at home.

 Remember when I shared the sustainable bedroom news from IKEA's 2020 catalogue?
-Well, both the BERGPALM bedding (opened in a new window/tab) and the VIGDIS cushion (opened in a new window/tab) were a lovely anticipation of Tranquil Dawn!
+Well, both the BERGPALM bedding (opened in a new window/tab) and the VIGDIS cushion (opened in a new window/tab) were actually an anticipation of Tranquil Dawn!